onesomeOrganization/Json-Builder/README.md

 # How to:

+1. clone repo
+2. import libraries if needed (There is no requirements file, however, you should not need much more than pandas and numpy)
+3. create a folder where you want to save the created jsons
+4. copy path to save_directory in Json_Builder.py
-1. Add all information in the json_builder.py top
+5. Add all other demanded information in the json_builder.py top
-2. run file

-# Explanations:

-A question contains:

-- question block
+6. Excel should look like the Json_Excel_template3.3 (Stand 3.7.23: Better ask for the current template version as it is changing all the time)
+7. run file and find json in the save_directory with the name of the name_of_json_file variable

+# Explanations / Debugging tipps

+A trip (can be world/journey or short-trip) contains an array of Question objects.
+Each question object consists of the following components:

-- content block
+- content (e.g. paragraph, reference, image etc.)
-- answer options
+- answer options (e.g. radio buttons, checkbox, textfields)
 - next logic options

-Question block:
-Outline for the question -> the type of the question.
-Examples: ONTENT, OPTION_QUESTION, OPEN_QUESTION, SCALA_SLIDER,

-Content block:
-Content of the question.
-Examples: P = Paragraph, R = Referenz, I = Image, A = Audio, M = More Information Expandable -> Titel ist immer dabei

-Answer options:
-Possible Answer Options, where the user can type in their answers.
-Examples: R = Radio Button, C = Checkbox, T = Text_Field_Expandable

-Next logic options:
-Links the screen to the next screen with some logic.
-Examples: NEXT_LOGIC_TYPE: NEXT, NEXT_OPTION
-NEXT_LOGICS: N = option with next
+- ref logic options

+Each object has create json method.
+Usually create_json is evoked during initialisation except for the question object -> see trip.py